djbpitt/repertorium/documentation/sustainability.md

 C1 is informational; no project-specific deliverables.

-## Module C2: Access & Backing Up Your Work
+## Module C2: Access and backing up your work

 ### Access